grezniczek/redcap_survey_auth/README.md

 Participant login requires JavaScript and uses the EM Framework’s AJAX route under `/surveys/`.
 Direct `/external_modules/` access is not required on the survey host; the framework’s survey AJAX route must be available.

-- Clone this repo into `<redcap-root>/modules/redcap_survey_auth_v<version-number>`, or
-- Obtain this module from the Consortium REDCap Repo via the Control Center.
+- Clone this repository into `<redcap-root>/modules/redcap_survey_auth_v<version-number>`, or obtain it from the Consortium REDCap Repo via the Control Center.
 - Go to Control Center > Technical / Developer Tools > External Modules and enable REDCap Survey Auth.
 - Enable the module for each project that needs survey authentication.
 Configure at least one authentication method before adding `@SURVEY-AUTH` to a survey instrument or enabling dashboard/report protection.
 A protected resource with no enabled authentication method rejects every login.
 - For development checkouts, use the directory name `redcap_survey_auth_v9.9.9`.